dianavile/dianavile/README.md

 <h1 align="center">🙋 Hi, I'm Diana Vilé</h1>
 <h3 align="center">💻 A passionate Digital Communication Professional from Barcelona, Spain</h3>

-- 🔭 I currently work at <a href="https://www.code-sherpas.rocks/" target="_blank">Code Sherpas</a> as Head of Digital Communications.
+- 🔭 I work at <a href="https://www.code-sherpas.rocks/" target="_blank">Code Sherpas</a> as Head of Digital Communications.
 - :heart: I love to research, write content, design wireframes and prototypes, to build websites and web applications and promote them.
 - :octocat: I am open to collaborate with other digital content creators.
 - :books: Learning new things, self driven, hard working and friendly.:smiley: